-Nearly anything that is built requires a building permit.
+The answer is probably yes, a building permit is required for most building projects.
 Building permits enforce regulations that are designed to protect your building and, more importantly, those who occupy them.

-The issuing of a building permit ensures the building work is built in compliance with the Building Act 1993 and its associated regulations.
+The issuing of a building permit ensures the building work is built in compliance with the Building Act 1993 (the Act) and Building Regulations 2006 (the Regulations).